 What is ‘food addiction’?

-Food is necessary for human survival and is a crucial aspect of our wellness, in addition to a means of pleasure and enjoyment.
-However, in some individuals, this may take the form of addiction.
+Food is necessary for human survival and is a crucial aspect of our wellness, in addition to being a means of pleasure and enjoyment.
+However, in some individuals, food becomes something of an addiction.
 ‘Food addiction’ is characterized by the compulsive consumption of foods, generally foods high in fat and sugar.
 Addicted individuals become compulsive overeaters who engage in frequent episodes of uncontrolled eating (binge eating).

 Signs and symptoms of food addiction

 This type of addiction is based on behavioral symptoms.
 Some common signs and symptoms for diagnosing food addiction are –

 - Frequent uncontrollable cravings for certain foods, despite feeling full or having a satisfying meal.

 - Eating the desired foods in excessive amounts than initially intended, (eg: craving for one slice of cake, sometimes turns into consuming half a cake).

 - Eating to the point of feeling excessively filled or stuffed.

 - Feeling guilty after such an episode of binge eating

 - Making excuses for overeating, such as “I was feeling low today, so it’s okay.”